To create a little flower is the labour of ages.

 • Thesis defense committees.
 Again, ask me well ahead of time, and be aware that the decision rests with me.
 Once we've agreed, I need to receive a preliminary version of your thesis (mathematically complete, but possibly lacking some polish) one month before the defense; and the final version (fully polished) two weeks before the defense.
 If you miss either deadline, I will not serve on your committee, no matter what we agreed to beforehand.

 • PhD supervision.
-Too complicated to explain - come and talk to me instead.
+Too complicated to explain - come and talk to me instead (once you've received an offer from MIT to do a PhD here).

 • Mandatory accessibility link